 Stress is what you feel when you can't get out of a negative situation.
+Reducing amputee stress is a major problem.
 It becomes paradoxical when you give up trying.
 Like an employee returning to work while being unable to be tested for Coronavirus because they are not "normal" according to the federal government, nor can they sue if they die because their co-worker gives them an infection.
 That is stress, being up against an impossible situation.

 The good news is that we are not entirely powerless to stress.
 We have the power to change our mindsets.
 It may not happen instantaneously, but it is possible.
-However, before we delve into the different stress-busting techniques, there is one thing you need to do: acknowledge your stress.
+However, before we delve into the different stress-busting techniques, there is one thing you need to do: acknowledge your stress. and the importance of reducing amputee stress.
 Doing so helps you move from a place of being reactive to a position of control.

 Next, think about what, in particular, is causing your stress.
 Are you most worried about your job and your future, or are you concerned that you or a loved one might get sick?
 Understanding the cause of your stress helps you examine your reaction to these stressors, which can help you determine the right stress reliever.
 Do you find yourself feeling angry, frustrated, confused, or sad?
 Is it affecting your sleep?
 How does your body feel when you're stressed?
 Do you hold your breath, or do your shoulders tense up?